Galapagos Unbound - Signature Tour | Galapagos Unbound

 Day 9: Return to Guayaquil

-This morning, you’ll be transferred to the airport on Santa Cruz Island to catch your return flight to Guayaquil.
-From Guayaquil airport, you can transfer to the international terminal for your flight home, marking the end of an incredible trip to the Galapagos Islands.
+This morning, you’ll be transferred to the airport on Santa Cruz Island to catch your return flight to Guayaquil, where we expect you will return by 5 PM.
+From Guayaquil airport, you can transfer to the international terminal for your flight home, the international terminal for your flight home, or extend your trip to visit Peru and Machu Picchu

 • Meals: Breakfast